euanlawson/eleventy-excellent/src/posts/2023-10-30-CWUdw copy.md

 I did not want to clutter the starter with too many features, that you might not need, but I find myself using them frequently for my own projects, so now they are "baked in".
 I will keep the old demo repos for the moment, but they are not maintained and are deprecated.

 If you never saw version 1, nevermind.
+Test test.